 Dog-Friendly Bay Area Glamping Options?

 Several Bay Area glamping properties welcome pets.
 If you’d like to bring Fido along, check out Wildhaven Sonoma, AutoCamp Russian River, Ventana Big Sur, AutoCamp Yosemite, Costanoa, and Mendocino Grove.
-The pet fee at Ventana Big Sur even includes a dog bed, treats, and a water bowl.
+The pet fee at Ventana Big Sur even includes a dog bed, treats, and a water bowl!

 12 Best Glamping Spots Near San Francisco